Things to do in Paris

 On what dates is the Les Invalides closed in a year?

-No, Les Invalides remains closed on Christmas and New Year.
+Les Invalides remains closed on January 1, May 1, and December 25.

 Is there a dress code to visit Les Invalides?